etwk/blog/content/lists/books.md

 - [ ] Principles: Life and Work #must
 - [ ] Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail #must #economy #monetary
 - [ ] Principles for Navigating Big Debt Crises #economy
+- [ ] Principles: Investment and Economic

+### Simone Weil
+- [ ] The Need for Roots: Prelude to a Declaration of Obligations Towards the Human Being #philosophy

 ### Stacey Abrams
 - [ ] Rogue Justice: A Thriller #politics